Strong and weak divergence in finite time of Euler's method for stochastic differential equations with non-globally Lipschitz continuous coefficients: Main result and examples

-\paragraph{Stochastic Verhulst equation} The Verhulst equation is an ordinary differential equation and is a simple model for a population with competition between individuals.
+The Verhulst equation is an ordinary differential equation and is a simple model for a population with competition between individuals.
 Its stochastic version with multiplicative noise can be written as